 Belarus holds a leading position in the introduction of information and communication technologies in the CIS region.

 According to the International Telecommunication Union, according to the ICT index, the country ranks 32nd out of 176 countries.

-Belarus took the 13th place in the postal development rating (2IPD) in its geographical region.
+Belarus took the 13th place in the overall rating of postal development (2 iPads)

-According to the "Global Innovation Index 2021" the Republic of Belarus:
+According to the "Global Innovation Index 2021" The Republic of Belarus:

 In the next five years, the guidelines and the pace of work will be determined by the State Program "Digital Development of Belarus".
 As a result of its implementation, it is planned to further increase the technological level of Belarus' development both nationally and globally, to form a unified architecture of state data and their management policy.
 And this means creating a digital information ecosystem.
 Most of the state functions and business processes of organizations will be transferred to electronic form.